 Effective fleet management reduces fuel consumption, maintenance expenses, and downtime.
 It improves driver safety, operational efficiency, and sustainability—especially as fleets adopt electric and autonomous vehicles.

-Current trends include increased vehicle purchases after the pandemic shortage, growing EV adoption, use of hydrogen fuel cells, advanced in-cabin technologies, autonomous driving features, 5G-enabled remote management, and a stronger focus on safety.
+Current trends include increased vehicle purchases after the pandemic shortage, growing net-zero adoption, use of hydrogen fuel cells, advanced in-cabin technologies, autonomous driving features, 5G-enabled remote management, and a stronger focus on safety.

 4. What are the key challenges in managing a vehicle fleet?